 <script type="text/plain" data-cookieconsent="statistics"> <script type="text/plain" data-cookieconsent="marketing">

-For google tag manager scripts are often added through triggers and they can in some cases overrule the cookiebot script.
+For google tag manager scripts are often added through triggers and can sometimes overrule the cookiebot script.
 To handle that, you need to adjust the triggers to only fire if the cookie of the script type is present.
-Like in the example, this trigger only fires when the conditions are true.
+As in the example, this trigger only fires when true conditions are true.

 The condition is created as a variable like this:

 You can find the variable as a community template gallery in tag manager by searching for cookiebot.

 This will make sure the cookie consent of statistics is present before firing.